microsoft/QuantumKatas/.github/CONTRIBUTING.md

 Each kata is a sequence of tasks on the topic progressing from very simple to quite challenging.
 If you have an idea for a task which fits nicely in the sequence, filling a gap between other tasks or expanding the sequence with harder tasks, bring it forward!

-Note that most of the katas have a Jupyter notebook front-end, so if you are modifying a task or adding a new one in the Q# project, you have to update the Jupyter notebook for this kata as well.
+Note that most of the katas have a Jupyter Notebook front-end, so if you are modifying a task or adding a new one in the Q# project, you have to update the Jupyter Notebook for this kata as well.

 You are also welcome to browse through the list of issues labeled as ["help wanted"](https://github.com/Microsoft/QuantumKatas/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22) and pick up any of them to work on it.